mayammakram/RISCV32_CPU/Pipelined Architecture RV32/ReadMe.md

 named “PP_CPU_tb.v” is included to simulate the test program.
 The Program counter, register file, and data memory were mainly traced to check and validate the code when testing.

 ### Instructions:
 In order to test other programs, the program instructions should be written in a hex file in hexadecimal format.
 Next, the file path in the Instruction Memory (InstMem.v) should be updated with the file of the new program.
-Finally, run the simulation with “SC_CPU_tb.v” targeted as the top simulation source to view the waveform of the program.
+Finally, run the simulation with “PP_CPU_tb.v” targeted as the top simulation source to view the waveform of the program.

 ### Release Notes:
 1. A Single Byte-Addressable Memory is implemented